The John Toups Presidential Medal for Faculty Excellence in Teaching Recipient

 Professionally she is the author or co-author of 11 books, including her most recent book with Dr. Earl Smith, her research partner and spouse, Policing Black Bodies: How Black Lives are Surveilled and How to Work for Change.

-The Earle C. Williams Medal for Excellence in Social Impact Recipient
+The Earle C. Williams Presidential Medal for Faculty Excellence in Social Impact Recipient

 Stephen S. Fuller